OWASP/owasp-mastg/style_guide.md

 ### Audience

 Write for an international audience with a *basic* level of technical understanding i.e. they have a mobile phone and know how to install an app.
+Avoid hard-to-translate slang words/phrases to ensure content is accessible to readers who aren't native English speakers.

 ### Context and orientation